-3 A mine that is a coal workplace to which the Coal Mine Health and Safety Act 2002 applies or a mining workplace to which the Mine Health and Safety Act 2004 applies or at which activities under the Petroleum (Onshore) Act 1991 or the Petroleum (Offshore) Act 1982 are carried out."
-Qu eensland of the acti facility that is a magazine , within the meaning he Explosives Act 1999 , at which no processing vity involving dangerous goods, including losives, is carried out."
-538 e Commonwealth may insert further regulations as follows: ) If the information that is required to be included in a notification is national security information, the operator of the facility complies with the requirement by giving the regulator a summary, in a form approved by the regulator, of that information.)
-In subregulation (5), national security information means information the disclosure of which is likely to prejudice Australia's national security.".
-545A 1 Jurisdictions may insert a new provision imposing a relevant fee to be paid by the operator of a determined major hazard facility to the regulator for administration in relation to the determination of the major hazard facility.
-A provision of this kind may include requirements as to the structure of the relevant fee and the timing of its payment.
-2 Jurisdictions that impose such a fee will also provide appropriate remedies for non-payment (for example, enforcement of a civil debt due to the regulator or imposition of a condition of determination).
+"A facility that is a magazine, within the meaning of the Explosives Act 1999, at which no processing activity involving dangerous goods, including explosives, is carried out."

+The Commonwealth may insert further subregulations as follows:

+- "(5) If the information that is required to be included in a notification is national security information, the operator of the facility complies with the requirement by giving the regulator a summary, in a form approved by the regulator, of that information. - (6) In subregulation (5), national security information means information the disclosure of which is likely to prejudice Australia's national security.". - Jurisdictions may insert a new provision imposing a relevant fee to be paid by the operator of a determined major hazard facility to the regulator for administration in relation to the determination of the major hazard facility.
+A provision of this kind may include requirements as to the structure of the relevant fee and the timing of its payment. - 2 Jurisdictions that impose such a fee will also provide appropriate remedies for non-payment (for example, enforcement of a civil debt due to the regulator or imposition of a condition of determination).
 This may require amendment to other provisions.